What are the Best Tennis Racquets for Intermediate Players?

 Synthetic strings are usually made out of nylon, which often contains a single filament.
 Synthetic strings usually come in a wide variety of different options, such as colorants, textured coatings, or the addition of Kevlar.

 Polyester strings are incredibly stiff and durable.
 They're great for hard hitting players that wish to avoid breaking their strings frequently.
 Polyester string is extensively used in professional tournaments because of their ability to provide increased topspin.

 Best Tennis Racquet For Intermediate Player - The Final Pick

-Among the five picks that I've chosen to showcase on my list, I would have to say that the Head Ti S6 Tennis Racket has got to be the best.
-It is truly a must have for any intermediate level tennis player!
+Among the five picks that I've chosen to showcase on my list for intermediate players, I would have to say that the Head Ti S6 Racket has got to be the best.
+It is truly a must have for any intermediate level player!

 Over twenty years of superior customer feedback have proven that the Head Ti S6 is an absolutely wonderful product.
 Having this racket is sure to have set with everything that you'll ever need in order to bring the best out of your game!

-It's is priced low so nearly anyone can afforded it.
+It's is priced low so nearly anyone can afford these racquet.
 This product is a wonderful example of something good that isn't expensive.
 It is proof that quality doesn't really have to fetch a high price.

 The Head Ti S6 is truly the best racket for intermediate level tennis players!